 While we are keen to welcome everybody back, people who fall into one of the categories considered “vulnerable” should consider carefully whether to attend: we will continue with the online services and extended pewsheet for those who continue to shield themselves at home.
-Face masks are not required: but if you feel safer using one, please bring your own with you.
+Face masks are required: please bring your own with you.

-The key features of the required protocol are:
+The key features of the required protocol for services are:

-- Entry to the church will be supervised to maintain spacing and attendees will be shown to a pew after they have used the hand sanitiser on the way in and have picked up a green service book as they pass the rack.
+- Entry to the church will be supervised to maintain spacing and attendees will be shown to a pew after they have used the hand sanitiser on the way in and have picked up service book.
 Alternate pews will be roped off to ensure appropriate distancing.
 Family groups can sit together.